aiohug/aiohug/README.rst

    if __name__ == "__main__":
        web.run_app(app)

-There is no more ``request`` object in handler only required arguments.
+There is no ``request`` object in handler signature anymore - only required arguments.

 Body with schema